 Legislative & Regulatory

 - New 2015 DOE regulations on water heaters will affect home builders and remodelers.
-All new equipment will be at least taller and wider that older units.
+All new equipment will be taller and wider than older units.
 If the unit is 55 gallons or more, the requirements are even more significant.
 If it’s a gas-fired product, fully condensing combustion technology is required.
 Electric water heaters will need to integrate heat pumps to meet the new requirements.
 These units will be noisier than existing units and will require a 10’ x 10’ room (or ducting) to operate properly.

 - OSHA.
 An injury must be reported within 24 hours.
 A death within 8 hours. $72,000 fine for failing to report.